ElternaL1ty/notification_service/README.md

 - Run celery in new cmd tab

 	`celery -A notification_service worker -P gevent --loglevel=INFO -E`

+## Creating super user
+You need to create a superuser to get JWT token

+`docker-compose run web python manage.py createsuperuser`

+Now you can easily manage users and their notifications using API
 ## API
 This project provides API to control notifications, messages and clients.
 Full OpenAPI documentation you can see at http://hostname/docs/ after hosting django server
 Note, that you can't get access to any API request without sending Bearer token in request headers.
 To obtain infinite-time JWT token, send POST request to http://hostname/api/token/ with this body: